This species is known as

 It’s a peaceful fish.
 However, it’s venomous.
 If you’re injured, use a hot water and find a doctor.

 Bluespotted Ribbontail Ray can grow up to 70 cm what is approximately 27 inches.
-1 specimen basically needs at least 8400cm
+So 1 specimen requires at least 8400cm

 2 of water surface which is approximately 1302 square inch.
-It is recommended to raise this species in fish tanks that are very large. (
+This fish should be kept in aquariums that are very large. (

 e) Medium aquariums have at least 113 Litres (30 US Gallons).
 Large aquariums have at least 265 Litres (70 US Gallons).
 Very large aquariums have at least 700 Litres (185 US Gallons).